casper-network/ceps/text/0010-gossip-small-network-discovery.md

 Any connection is tagged with an internal, monotonically increasing ID to disambiguate it, new connections with a lower ID than an established connection are ignored/closed immediately.
 Similarly, close/fail events only remove connections with their respective IDs.
 Even in the case of completely random reordering of all events, this ensures that at worst we track a dead connection to a node for a while (in the case where a connection is closed immediately and the close event overtook the open event).

-Connections are "naturally" garbage connected by being selected for gossiping; upon trying to send a message to a closed connection, a "connection closed" event is generated if the outgoing message fails.
+Connections are "naturally" garbage collected by being selected for gossiping; upon trying to send a message to a closed connection, a "connection closed" event is generated if the outgoing message fails.

 ## Drawbacks